jacovanc/uptime-monitor/README.md

 ## Deployment
 - [ ] Deploy the application on a suitable platform (ideally something simple like Heroku - just ensure that any PaaS does not sleep after x time).
 Perhaps DigitalOcean App Platform?

+## Further
+ - [ ] Consider how to prevent internet outage on the uptime-monitor host from marking tracked websites as down.
+(Server downtime is easy as we just wont have any db rows for that time period, but if just the internet is down it will have rows marked as 'down').

 # Setup
 The sqlite3 dependency requires CGO_ENABLED=1, which means we need gcc installed on the machine to compile C code.